-The Partnership is that form of business organization, in which there are two or more persons engaged together to carry on business by a agreement and decides to share profits & losses in the specified ratio.
+The Partnership is that form of business organisation, in which there are two or more persons engaged together to carry on business by an agreement and decides to share profits & losses in the specified ratio.
 Members are separately known as partners, but jointly known as firm.
 The partnership is the unseen legal relationship between the partners of the firm.
 The firm is the physical form of the partnership, and the name under which the business is carried on is known as Firm name.

 The major components of the partnership are an agreement between partners, sharing of profit & loss and business to be run by all or any of the partners who will work on behalf of the other partners.
-In the third component, you might notice that all the partners are principal as well as the agent of the other partners.
-Due to this, mutual agency is regarded as the essence of the partnership and if this clause is not present there will be no partnership.
+In the third component, you might notice that all the partners are the principal as well as the agent of the other partners.
+Due to this, the mutual agency is regarded as the essence of the partnership and if this clause is not present there will be no partnership.
 The following are the types of partnership:

 - General Partnership

 There can be various types of partners in a partnership firm like an active partner, sleeping partner, nominal partner, incoming partner, outgoing partner, sub partner, partner for profits only.

 The following are the major differences between sole proprietorship and general partnership:

 - When the business is owned and managed by a single person exclusively, it is known as the sole proprietorship.
 The partnership is the business form in which the business is carried on by two or more persons and they share profits and losses mutually.